mesh-adaptation/docs/docs/source/animate/1-metric-based.rst

    Image taken from :cite:`Wallwork:2021` with author's permission.

-Metric combination may be achieved in Animate using the method :meth:`animate.metric.RiemannianMetric.combine_metrics`, which defaults to the metric average.
+Metric combination may be achieved in Animate using the method :meth:`animate.metric.RiemannianMetric.combine`, which defaults to the metric average.